Andy216914/YouTube_Clickability_Study/final.markdown

 ### Limitations

 There are several limitations in our current modeling pipeline.
 First, even the best regression models struggle with highly viral videos, producing systematic underestimation in the extreme right tail of the distribution.
-Second, metadata alone cannot fully determine engagement—external factors such as trends, timing, recommendation dynamics, and community preferences introduce irreducible noise.
+Second, metadata alone cannot fully determine engagement; external factors such as trends, timing, recommendation dynamics, and community preferences introduce irreducible noise.
 Third, thumbnail image quality varies widely across videos, and some missing or low-resolution thumbnails reduce signal strength.
 Finally, all models were trained on a trending dataset, which may not generalize perfectly to non-trending uploads.

 ---